-Channel Markers (only with Option U01)
+Channel Markers (only with Option U02)

-Channel markers are vertical lines on the screen based upon frequency
+Channel markers are vertical lines on the screen based upon frequency values within a file.
+They are a special case of Limit Patterns.

 Number of Markers: Up to 49 markers per file.
 Two files can be displayed in differing colors.